 Since the FTX collapse, there has been a domino effect on other exchanges and cryptocurrencies.

 This includes crypto lender BlockFi filing for bankruptcy on Nov.
-28, 2022, crypto broker Genesis trying to avoid bankruptcy and the Kraken crypto exchange cutting about 30% of its staff.
+28, 2022, crypto broker Genesis trying to avoid bankruptcy and the Kraken crypto exchange cutting about 30% of its staff (learn more in our Kraken review).
 We will likely see many more examples of a market in crisis well into 2023.

 What Does the Crash Mean for Crypto?